drizzle-org/drizzle/README.md

 (Work in progress) Drizzle has its own user interface based on Phoenix.
 Once you get the network setup complete, you should be able to navigate to http://drizzle.local and get a basic web page that allows you to:
 - Manually control the zones
-- View a list of today's scheduled irrigation events
+- View a list of the next scheduled irrigation events for each zone

 Things on the backlog for the UI are currently:
 - Dynamic schedule (change your watering schedule via the UI)